kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 ```

 In line `#1` we iterate over a list of repos with index.
-Then from each callback we check whether we're on the last iteration (`#2`), and if that's the case,
+Then from each callback, we check whether we're on the last iteration (`#2`).
-we update the result.
+And if that's the case, we update the result.

 However, this code is also incorrect.
 Why?
-What's the source of problem?
+What's the source of the problem?
-Spend some time trying to find an answer to this question, and after that continue reading.
+Spend some time trying to find an answer to this question, and after that, continue reading.

 #### Solution (second attempt)

-Since the loading requests are started concurrently, no one guarantees that the results for the last one comes last.
+Since the loading requests are started concurrently, no one guarantees that the result for the last one comes last.
 The results can come in any order.
-Thus, if we complete by comparing the current index with `lastIndex` we risk to loose the results for some of the repos.
+Thus, if we use a comparison of the current index with `lastIndex` as a condition for completion
+we risk loosing the results for some of the repos.
 If the request processing the last repo returns faster then prior requests (which is likely to happen),
 all the results for requests that take more time to process will be lost.